 We are again collecting 4" squares for Mable.
 (She would probably take 5" squares too, if there were enough she could make a whole top.)
 You can drop off your fabric squares with Barb H.

 We are also now collecting strips of selvages to send to Jody.
-She has moved to Arizona and is bored.
+She has moved to Arizona and is bored!
 She has offered to pay the postage if we will mail her some bags of selvage.
 Please give what you have to Barb H., and she will ship them to Jody.

-Mary Filer will plan Programs for 2020.
+Mary has planned several Programs for 2020.

 The new raffle quilt, for the drawing in July 2020, is titled Times Gone By.
 It was created by Marilyn W. and Janet Z. and is shown on our home page.